Mokayed/DBAssignment08/README.md

 </h2>

 <p>We then purchased another droplet (for the slave server) in amsterdam, and also installed mysql on there.
 We changed the mysqld.cnf file to server-id = 2 and bind-address = 159.65.199.41.
-Then we logged in with root and took a dump file we had made from the master server, then we made the connection to the slave:
+Then we logged in with root and took a dump file we had made from the master server, then we made the connection to the slave:</p>

   ```sql
   CHANGE MASTER TO MASTER_HOST='104.248.150.20',